Before answering those questions let me tell you a story.

 This global marketing manager, along with others, was assigned the task of auditing print and packaging colors in different parts of the world belonging to the Coca-Cola brand.
 To do this the official Coke Red was loaded into a spectrophotometer which was used to scan print packaging and advertising.

-This may be how the company was able to eliminate almost 18,000 variations of red.
+That may be how the company was able to eliminate almost 18,000 variations of red.

 Valuable, but why?